TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

     Node_C -->|informs| Node_D
 ```

-In this structure, nodes like "Finance Department" and "Trader" are connected based on their operational relationships, forming a queryable and scalable network for data analytics.
+This structure shows the operational relationships between entities like "Finance Department" and "Trader," forming a queryable and scalable network for data analytics.
 AGNs provide a flexible structure that adapts to changes in enterprise environments.

 ### **2. Attributes and Policies: Enhancing Context**

-AGNs enrich nodes and edges with attributes (e.g., risk level, priority, time) and policies (e.g., compliance rules, trading strategies).
-This allows enterprises to tailor AI behavior based on predefined rules and the importance of specific relationships, optimizing decision-making.
+AGNs enrich nodes and edges with attributes (e.g., risk level, priority) and policies (e.g., compliance rules).
+This enhances AI behavior by tailoring decision-making processes based on predefined rules and relationships.

 ```mermaid
 graph TD;